MichaelKaaden/redux-client-ng/README.md

 ## Reselect Demo Mode

 This app uses the reselect package for memoizing selectors.
-Set `configuration.isReselectDemoMode` to true to demonstrate the effect.
+Set `configuration.isReselectDemoMode` to `true` to demonstrate the effect.
 You will see that triggering errors won't recalculate the counters.

+Press the button to trigger some (false) errors and watch the `CounterContainer.mapStateToTarget() has been called` count.
+It is increasing with every error being generated.
+The `The state has been recalculated` count will stay the same, though, which demonstrates the memoizing effect.

 ## Development server